KwabenaSark/zeepay-task2/Readme.md

 ![Architecture](./assets/job_tracker_architecture.svg)

-The Next.js app functions as both the web UI and the API server.
+The Next.js app functions as the API server.
 The mobile app talks to it directly — **you must have the web app running before starting the mobile app.**

 ---